The Voice Kids (German TV series): Season 3 (2015)

 The third season of The Voice Kids in Germany premiered on 27 February 2015 and ended on 24 April on Sat.1.
 Lena Meyer-Landrut returned for her third season as coach, and Johannes Strate returned for his second season as coach.
 Mark Forster completed the panel, replacing Henning Wehland.
 Thore Schölermann returned for his third season as host.
-The winner was Noah-Levi Korth from team Lena Meyer-Landrut.
+The winner was Noah-Levi Korth from Team Lena.

 Season 4 (2016)

 The fourth season of The Voice Kids in Germany premiered on 5 February 2016 and ended on 25 March on Sat.1.
 Lena Meyer-Landrut returned for her fourth season as coach, and Mark Forster returned for his second season as coach.
 Sasha Schmitz completed the panel, replacing Johannes Strate.
 Thore Schölermann returned for his fourth season as host.
-The winner was Lukas Janisch from team Mark Forster.
+The winner was Lukas Janisch from Team Mark.

 Season 5 (2017)

 The fifth season of The Voice Kids in Germany premiered on 5 February 2017 and ended on 26 March on Sat.1.
 Mark Forster returned for his third season as coach, and Sasha Schmitz returned for his second season as coach.
 Former coach from the adult version, Nena and her daughter Larissa Kerner completed the panel as a duo coach replacing Lena Meyer-Landrut.
 Thore Schölermann returned for his fifth season as host.
-The winner was Sofie Thomas from team Nena & Larissa.
+The winner was Sofie Thomas from Team Nena & Larissa.

 Season 6 (2018)

 The sixth season of The Voice Kids in Germany premiered on 11 February 2018 and ended on 15 April on Sat.1.
 Mark Forster returned for his fourth season as coach, while Nena & Larissa Kerner returned for their second season as coaches.
 The Voice of Germany season 1 finalist Max Giesinger joined the panel as a new coach replacing Sascha Schmitz.
 Thore Schölermann returned for his sixth season as host.
-The winner was Anisa Celik from team Mark Forster.
+The winner was Anisa Celik from Team Mark.

 Season 7 (2019)

 The seventh season of The Voice Kids in Germany premiered on 17 February 2019 on Sat.1.
 For the first time in the show's history, the coaching panel would consist of four coaches instead of three.
-Mark Forster was joined by Lena Meyer-Landrut who returned after two seasons of absence, with Stefanie Kloss and The BossHoss joining as new coaches.
+Mark Forster was joined by Lena Meyer-Landrut who returned after a two-season hiatus, with Stefanie Kloß and The BossHoss joining as new coaches.
 This is also the first season wherein there are two female coaches in the panel.
 Thore Schölermann returned for his seventh season as host, with Melissa Khalaj as the new host replacing Debbie Schippers.
 Iggy Kelly joined as new Backstage-Online.
-The winners were sisters Mimi & Josefin from Team The BossHoss.
+The winners were sisters Mimi & Josefin from Team BossHoss.